Event Management

 Nicholas Wise, Arizona State University, USA

-Jinsheng (Jason) Zhu, Guilin Tourism University & Chiang Mai University, Thailand
+Jinsheng (Jason) Zhu, Guilin Tourism University and Chiang Mai University, Thailand

 Editorial Advisory Board